Get

 Final Thoughts

 When your cat brings you a dead rat, dispose of it safely and promptly.
-If they have eaten it, you should contact your vet for advice.
+If they have eaten it, you should contact a vet for advice.
 Cats have a strong hunting instinct, it is part of owning a cat.
 That said, it is still important to know what to do when they bring a rat home.
 This way, you can handle the situation with confidence and protect your health as well as your cat’s even if you’re not thrilled about the whole thing!

 Featured Image Credit: 7th Son Studio, Shutterstock